Morganiron/Pomodoro_Notifier/README.md

 - **Customizable Intervals**: Users can manually adjust the length of the work and break intervals.
 - **Start, Pause, and Stop Controls**: Full control over the timer with dedicated buttons.
 - **Real-Time Countdown Display**: A visible countdown timer shows the remaining time for the current session.
-- **Desktop Notifications**: Notifications alert users when it\'s time to take a break and when the break is over.
+- **Popup Notifications**: Custom popup windows alert users when it's time to take a break and when the break is over.
+- **Sound Alerts**: Users can select a sound file to play when a work or break interval ends.
 - **Continuous Loop**: The timer alternates between work and break intervals until the user pauses or stops it.
 - **Graceful Shutdown**: The application stops the timer and closes cleanly when the window is closed.